Keyboard shortcuts

 1. ServiceProvider::get_required, which calls

-4. Options::value returns a valid MyConfigOptions or panics
+4. A valid MyConfigOptions is returned or panics